-- Tests are automatically registered when declared. - A default entry point is provided, no need to declare a main unless you want to do special handling. - Test are isolated in their own process, crashes and signals can be reported and tested. - Progress and statistics can be followed in real time with report hooks. - TAP output format can be enabled with an option. - Runs on Linux, FreeBSD, Mac OS X, and Windows (compiles only with Cygwin for the moment). - xUnit framework structure
+- Tests are automatically registered when declared. - A default entry point is provided, no need to declare a main unless you want to do special handling. - Test are isolated in their own process, crashes and signals can be reported and tested. - Progress and statistics can be followed in real time with report hooks. - TAP output format can be enabled with an option. - Runs on Linux, FreeBSD, Mac OS X, and Windows (Compiling with MinGW GCC). - xUnit framework structure